Significant-Gravitas/AutoGPT/README.md

 # Auto-GPT-Benchmarks
-A set of standardised benchmarks to assess the performance of Auto-GPTs.
+A set of standardised benchmarks to assess the performance of Auto-GPT.

-# What is next?

-- [ ] Build longer form tasks, (code fix backed by testing)
-- [ ] Explicitly note the common failure modes in the test harness and fix them.
-Most of these appear to be failure modes with the core AutoGPT project
-- [ ] Switch to a ubuntu container so it can do more things (git, bash, etc)
-- [ ] Lower priority, but put this in a webserver backend so we have a good API rather than doing container and file management for our interface between evals and our agent.
-- [ ] Get token counting data from the model Add scores to result files based on pricing associated with tokens and models used
-- [ ] Think about how this can be applied to other projects besides AutoGPT so we can be THE agent evaluation framework.
-- [ ] Copy the OpenAI Eval files from the tmp file they are saved to somewhere we can track the results
-- [ ] Support multi-threaded evals.
-OpenAI has great support for this.
-The docker system built here doesn't.

-## Understanding OpenAI Evals

-The Evals docs are here and very good: https://github.com/openai/evals/tree/main/docs

-The basic idea is this:
-1. Use a completion function to point to the language model or in our case AutoGPT, the model you want to test.
-2. Register that completion function with the evals framework with a yaml in a `completion_fns` dir.
-3. Run the evals against the completion function.

-Then you can make more yaml defined evals and run them against the completion function as needed.

-### Completions Functions

-See our yaml file in `completion_fns` dir for the registration of the completion function.
-See our completion function itself in CompletionFn.py That points to the AutoGPT model we want to test which is spun up dynamically in a docker container in AutoGPTAgent.py
+This currently uses the OpenAI Evals framework to run the benchmarks.

 ## Setup

 You must add the auto_gpt_benchmarking dir to the python path Do this with a path file in your venv.
 OpenAI evals needs to import it.

+These instructions currently assume ubuntuy 22.04.
+They should be fairly adaptable to the windows/MacOS equivalents.
+Please submit a PR if you would like to see your OS documented.

+Clone the repo with:

+    `git clone git@github.com:Significant-Gravitas/Auto-GPT-Benchmarks.git`
+    `cd Auto-GPT-Benchmarks`

 Create a venv with

     `python3.9 -m venv venv`

 Activate it with

     `source venv/bin/activate`

-Add a file to `venv/lib/python3.9/site-packages/benchmarking.pth` with the contents:
-`/PATH/TO/REPO/Auto-GPT-Benchmarks-fork`

-This is because evals tries to import it directly.

-Install the requirements with
+Install the requirements with:

     `pip install -r requirements.txt`

+If you haven't already clone the AutoGPT repo somewhere else on your machine.
+DO NOT CLONE IT INTO A SUBDIR OF THIS REPO.

+    `cd somewhere/else`
+    `git clone git@github.com:Significant-Gravitas/Auto-GPT.git`

+You will need to update the .env file in the Auto-GPT repo to have your OpenAI api key.
+The file in question is at:

+    `Auto-GPT/.env`

-You must have a docker container built corresponding to the submodule below or the docker run command starting the agent will fail.
+Finally, we assume you have a docker container built from the Dockerfile in the Auto-GPT repo.

-Cd into the AutoGPT submodule and build/tag the dockerfile so the agent can be instantiated.
+Build this with:

-`cd auto_gpt_benchmarks/Auto-GPT`
+    `cd Auto-GPT`

-Build the container so we can run it procedurally!
     `docker build -t autogpt .`

-## Running the tests

-EVALS_THREADS=1 EVALS_THREAD_TIMEOUT=600 oaieval auto_gpt_completion_fn test-match --registry_path $PWD/auto_gpt_benchmarking
+If you want to run with redis as your memory system, you can stand up a redis image in the AutoGPT repo with

+    `docker compose up`

+Then you will need to adjust some variables in your .env file to use the redis memory backend.
+See the AutoGPT docs on how to do that.

+Run your first eval with:

+    `cd Auto-GPT-Benchmarks`
+    `python3 -m auto_gpt_benchmarking test-match --auto-gpt-path /your/path/to/Auto-GPT`

+You should only need to use the --auto-gpt-path flag the first time you run it.
+Afterwards, that will be saved in

+    `auto_gpt_benchmarking/completion_fns/auto_gpt_completion_fn.yaml`.

+To see a full list of available flags you can use run `python3 -m auto_gpt_benchmarking --help` Some of these are inherited from the openAI evals framework and do not work quite as intended as they are not applicable to this use case.

+This saves a file in `Auto-GPT-Benchmarks/data/records.jsonl` This file is currently a default that is configurable with --record_path flag.
+You will have to specify the fully qualified path.

+## Currently Supported Benchmarks:
+From OpenAI Evals
+- [x] test-match
+- [x] test-fuzzy-match
+- [ ] Everything else they have...

+## Understanding OpenAI Evals

+The Evals docs are here and very good: https://github.com/openai/evals/tree/main/docs

+The basic idea is this though:
+1. Use a completion function to point to the language model or in our case AutoGPT, the model you want to test.
+2. Register that completion function with the evals framework with a yaml in a `completion_fns` dir.
+3. Run the evals against the completion function.

+Then you can make more also, yaml defined evals and run them against the completion function as needed.

+### Completions Functions

+See our yaml file in `completion_fns` dir for the registration of the completion function.
+See our completion function itself in CompletionFn.py That points to the AutoGPT model we want to test which is spun up dynamically in a docker container in AutoGPTAgent.py

 # Example final output: